 If you have a very large set of dimensions that you need to group or the grouping must be created using portions of field names-these methods would be tedious.
 Tableau provides a more robust way to create groups using fuzzy search.
-Below diagram shows another grouping menu that can be accessed by right-clicking on a specific dimension field within the dimension shelf.
+The below diagram shows another grouping menu that can be accessed by right-clicking on a specific dimension field within the dimension shelf.

 Diagram using a string search to the group :

 You can also group products by the vendor.
-Below diagram shows a search for all products provided by the vendor Bevis.
+The below diagram shows a search for all products provided by the vendor Bevis.
 Using the find member search, tableau executes a string search in all the product names that include that string after checking to ensure that the group contains the correct information, clicking the Group button will create a new grouping of the products.
 You can also alias the group name within the menu.
-After completing all the vendor groups you require, selecting the Include Other checkbox will generate a group that contains all the other items in the dimension that haven’t already been assigned to a vendor group.
+After completing all the vendor groups you require, selecting the Include Another checkbox will generate a group that contains all the other items in the dimension that haven’t already been assigned to a vendor group.

 Please note that any new group members that are added to your data source will not automatically appear in any group.
 You always have to add them manually the first time they appear in the data source.